dgaydukov/cert-aws/sa/files/sa.md

 Once created it will start automatically monitor kinesis video stream and consume videos for face recognition.
 Once you finish processing you can call `StopStreamProcessor` to stop or delete with `DeleteStreamProcessor`.

 ###### Global Accelerator
 GA allows you to create 2 static anycast IP addresses and routing users to nearest server to them.
 You can create 2 ec2 from 2 regions and create GA for it.
 When user try to access it by IP he would be routed to the nearest region.
-You can use [speed tool](https://speedtest.globalaccelerator.aws/) to see how GA would speed up routing.
+You can use [speed tool](https://speedtest.globalaccelerator.aws) to see how GA would speed up routing.
 Apart from this GA can also allow traffic control (how much traffic direct to a particular region).
-GA also has healthchecks, so in case one region become unhealed all requests would be routed to nearest healthy location.
+GA also has healthchecks, so in case one region failed, all requests would be routed to nearest healthy location.
-Even if you are using single region, GA can still help you, cause it will route traffic to nearest aws region to user, and from there request would go through aws global network (which is faster than through the internet) to region with your ec2.
+Even if you are using single region, GA can still help you, cause it will route traffic to nearest aws region to user, and from there request would go through aws global network to region with your ec2 (which is faster than through the internet).
 ELB provides load balancing within 1 region, GA provides traffic management across multiple Regions.
 So if you have all your load in one region ELB would be enough, no need to use GA, but if you have global distribution of services across multiple regions, than definitely you have to use GA.
 In this case you can have several ELB for each region, and they are set as targets for GA.
 CloudFront duplicates your data across different edge locations, but GA only route your request to nearest location to you.